MattthewWilson/Matthew-Wilson_2021CourseWork/2DCharacterControllerManual.md

 ## MovePlayer

-This script works in conjunction with `CharacterController2D` to allow the player to controller the `GameObject`'s movement.
+This script works in conjunction with `CharacterController2D` to allow the player to control the `GameObject`'s movement.
 To use, apply this script to a `GameObject` containing the `CharacterController2D` script, then attach `CharacterController2D` to the `Controller` slot in the MovePlayer script.